alexsmith716/bootstrap-react-redux-webpack-ssr-two/Code-Review.md

 * Anything declared in global scope is called a 'global'

-* Globals are not bad they are a necessity

 * sort of like anything declared in the scope of a function will be available to anything called from that function